 • Food

 Pigs in a blanket is a sausage-based dish that is often found as an hors d’oeuvre, side dish or appetizer at pubs, restaurants and cocktail parties.
-This dish includes a cocktail frankfurter wrapped in bacon for a salty, savory taste, or a puff pastry to balance the robustness of the meat with the light, airy texture and flavor of the pastry.
+This dish includes a cocktail frankfurter wrapped in bacon for a salty, savoury taste, or a puff pastry to balance the robustness of the meat with the light, airy texture and flavour of the pastry.

 photo by David Kessler (CC BY-SA 2.0) modified